Sheppy's Cider and Farm Shop

 Sheppy's invest in 150 solar PV panels to reduce costs and go green

-Sheppy's Cider and Farm Shop - Installation date: May 2015
+Sheppy's Cider and Farm Shop - installed in May 2015

-Popular Somerset based Sheppy’s Cider are a 6 generation family of cider makers.
-For nearly 100 years they have produced their award winning cider from local and home-grown apples at Three Bridges Farm, Taunton.
+Popular Somerset-based Sheppy’s Cider are a six-generation family of cider makers.
+For nearly 100 years they have produced their award-winning cider from local and home-grown apples at Three Bridges Farm, Taunton.

-Sheppy’s Cider are high users of electricity for their cider works.
-They recently had to upgrade their transformer as their 80kVa supply just wasn’t big enough.
+Sheppy’s cider works are high users of electricity.
+In fact, they had to upgrade their transformer because their 80kVa supply just wasn’t big enough.

-Sheppy’s Cider had preliminary discussions with other solar PV suppliers who had left them rather uncertain about the performance figures of the system on offer.
-Following discussions with Mypower, Sheppys felt that they were the most reliable and offered the most confidence and knowledge when it came to business solar panels.
+While Sheppy's had preliminary discussions with other solar PV suppliers, they were left feeling rather uncertain about the performance figures of the systems on offer.
+Following discussions with Mypower, however, Sheppys felt that they were the most reliable, confident and knowledgable supplier of business solar panels.

 Key facts and predictions - amended to September 2019 rates

-- 17 tonnes of CO2 emissions avoided per annum
+- 17 tonnes - CO2 emissions avoided per annum.